Curve (theatre): Leicester Theatre Trust

-The Curve Theatre is run by the Leicester Theatre Trust (LTT), an independent charitable organisation.
+Curve Theatre is run by the Leicester Theatre Trust (LTT), an independent charitable organisation.
 LTT took over the operation of Curve in August 2008.
 The Leicester Theatre Trust formed in 1969, it is a regularly funded client of Arts Council England (ACE) and receives annual revenue funding from Leicester City Council.

 From 1973 to 2007 the organisation programmed and operated the Haymarket Theatre.